 Few places can boast the variety of shopping Leeds offers.
 Whether you’re looking for high-end fashion and designer stores, vintage and independents, or your favourite high-street chain, the city has it in abundance.
 With historic architecture to match the quality of its stores, Leeds is one of the best places to shop in the UK.
-To help you get around, here’s our CrossCountry guide to shopping in Leeds.
+To help you get around, discover CrossCountry's guide to shopping in Leeds.

 Boasting over 120 shops, restaurants, bars, and cafés, Trinity Leeds is a must-visit for any shopaholic visiting Leeds.
-As the city’s largest shopping centre, it plays host to some of the biggest fashion brands in the country, including Primark, H&M, Next, River Island, Hollister, and Urban Outfitters.
-If you’re making a day of it, what better way to satiate your hunger than at restaurants like Wagamama, Cote Brasserie, and Alchemist?
+As the city’s largest shopping centre, it hosts some of the country's biggest fashion brands, including Primark, H&M, Next, River Island, Hollister, and Urban Outfitters.
+If you’re making a day of it, what better way to satiate your hunger than at restaurants like Wagamama, Meat Liquor, and Alchemist?
 You can even finish the day at Everyman, one of the trendiest cinemas in Leeds.

 How to get there: It’s just a two-minute walk from Leeds Station.

-Take a break: Trinity Kitchen, home to 12 permanent and pop-up restaurants, bars, and cafés.
+Take a break: Trinity Kitchen is home to 12 permanent and pop-up restaurants, bars, and cafés.

-While the Trinity Centre serves shoppers of all budgets, Victoria Leeds is the place to shop high-end fashion.
+While the Trinity Centre serves shoppers of all budgets, Victoria Leeds is the place to shop for high-end fashion.
 With over 75 brands ranging from Louis Vuitton to Harvey Nichols, there’s no shortage of designer stores for you to choose from.
-And the sophistication doesn’t end with the shops; restaurants and bars like The Ivy and East 59th mean you can shop and dine in style all in one place.
+The sophistication doesn’t end with the shops; restaurants and bars like The Ivy Asia and Issho mean you can shop and dine in style all in one place.
 If that doesn’t make you feel classy, the spectacle of Europe’s largest stained-glass roof will.

 Don’t miss: Head to the largest John Lewis store outside of London to see why Leeds is so famous for its Victorian architecture.

-If you’re more into history and culture than chain stores, you’ll want to pay a visit to Kirkgate Quarter.
-Home to Kirkgate Market, which first opened its doors in 1857, the area has overseen the retail revolution, including the first ever Marks and Spencer in 1894.
-While a lot has changed since then, the market remains with over 800 stands selling all manner of items, from flowers to haberdashery.
-As one of the largest covered markets in Europe playing host to 100,000 visitors every week, just wandering around Kirkgate is an experience in itself.
+If you enjoy the experience of shopping somewhere historic, you’ll want to pay a visit to Kirkgate Quarter.
+Home to Kirkgate Market, which opened its doors in 1857, the area has overseen the retail revolution, including the first-ever Marks & Spencer in 1894.
+While much has changed since then, the market remains with over 800 stands selling all items, from flowers to haberdashery.
+As one of the largest covered markets in Europe, playing host to 100,000 visitors every week, just wandering around Kirkgate is an experience in itself.

-How to get there: Take a number of seven-minute buses or walk nine minutes from Leeds Station.
+How to get there: Take one of a number of short bus rises or walk nine minutes from Leeds Station.

 Take a break: Grab a Yorkshire pudding wrap from The Yorkshire Wrap Company.
-Slow-roasted beef and gravy wrapped up nice and cosy in a fluffy Yorkshire pudding?
+Slow-roasted beef and gravy wrapped up in a fluffy Yorkshire pudding?
 Take our money.

 Don’t miss: Crazy Sweets will roll back the years with retro sugary delights.

 You’d be forgiven for thinking you’d taken one step out of Leeds and another into Rome when you visit the Coliseum-esque Corn Exchange.
-But instead of an ancient gladiatorial theatre, this grade 1 listed building is a shopping centre packed full of independent retailers and services.
+But instead of an ancient gladiatorial theatre, this Grade-I listed building is a shopping centre packed with independent retailers and services.
 From record stores to salons, the Corn Exchange is the perfect place to find gifts (including for yourself) that you wouldn’t be able to buy in major retailers.
 It’s become a trendy hub for niche fashion, design, and lifestyle shops – though it’s not a bad building to look at, either.

 How to get there: It’s just a six-minute walk from Leeds Station.

-Take a break: Bruschetta is the place to visit, whether you want a coffee and a cake or a drink and a main.
-If you’re looking for a vegan option, they do the best Lebanese keftagi in the city.
+Take a break: Bruschetta is the place to visit, whether you want a coffee and a cake or a drink and a main, including vegan options.

 The Grand Arcade

-Another arcade, The Grand Arcade might be smaller and less dazzling than the Corn Exchange, but what it lacks in jaw-dropping architecture it more than makes up for with charm.
-Visit this grade 2-listed building for a quiet wander around independent shops, restaurants, cafés, and health and beauty outlets.
+Another arcade, The Grand Arcade might be smaller and less dazzling than the Corn Exchange, but what it lacks in jaw-dropping architecture, it more than makes up for with charm.
+Visit this Grade-II listed building for a quiet wander around independent shops, restaurants, cafés, and health & beauty outlets.
 The building itself has been around for over 100 years, but its retailers are anything but stuck in the past.
 You’ll find modern and trendy clothes and gifts galore without the hustle and bustle of the larger shopping centres.

 How to get there: It’s a 12-minute walk.
-Alternatively, you can hop on various buses for a nine-minute journey.
+Alternatively, a bus can get you there more quickly.

 Don’t miss: If you like getting gifts you won’t be able to find anywhere else, Our Handmade Collective is just the place for you.